jjmhtp/marginalia/_includes/index-content.md

 <!-- cf. https://stackoverflow.com/questions/17097894/markdown-tag-for-document-title -->

 ***This weblog is unter construction.
-A better content organziation and layout might be written somewhen.***
+A better content organziation and layout might be written somewhen.
+And please excuse the embedded third-party stuff, I plan to exchange it.***

 Das Folgende ist eine Sammlung von allerhand Müll, darunter Selbstgespräche und flow of consciousness und nun ein paar Postkarten aus der Neuen Welt und anderes mehr. „This is just a page that I publish things to when I'm bored, or put links to bits of information that I need to find again.
 A bit like a Weblog, but more random.“ [Sean B. Palmer](https://web.archive.org/web/20021220115928/http://infomesh.net/misc/)